qbead/qbeadWebsite/content/book/animation.md

 To make our device blink, we need to tell it how long to be on or off.
 This is the timing of our animation.
-Thankfully our device has a built-in timer that can measure milliseconds (thousands of a second).
+Thankfully our device has a built-in timer that can measure milliseconds (thousandths of a second).
-One of the first things we will need to do in our generative art program, would be to ask for the time and save it for future calculations.
+One of the first things we will need to do in our generative art program is to ask for the time and save it for future calculations.
 The necessary command that we need to write looks like

 ```c++